MohamedRaslan/screenpy/docs/topics/actions.rst

 it is easy—and encouraged!—
 to create your own custom Actions.

-Actions must be :class:`~screenpy.protocols.Performable`, which means they have a :meth:`~screenpy.protocols.Performable.perform_as` method.
+Actions must be :class:`~screenpy.core.protocols.Performable`, which means they have a :meth:`~screenpy.core.protocols.Performable.perform_as` method.
 This method tells the Actor
 how to use their Abilities
 to perform the Action.